chrhjoh/Rosalind/README.md

 ### Rosalind

-Implementation of rosalind solutions written in python
+Implementation of rosalind solutions written in python.